wacncontent/CustomizeTool/addCommentOutput/includes/configure-ssl-web-site.md

 For PHP applications, simply save the [example](#example) as a web.config file in the root of your application, then re-deploy the application to your app.

-###Node.js, Python Django, and Java
+###Node.js, Python Django & Java

-A web.config file is automatically created for Node.js, Python Django, and Java apps if they don't already provide one, but it only exists on the server since it is created during deployment.
+A web.config file is automatically created for Node.js, Python Django & Java apps if they don't already provide one, but it only exists on the server since it is created during deployment.
 The automatically generated file contains settings that tell Azure how to host your application.

 To retrieve and modify the auto-generated file from the app, use the following steps.